preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

 + **Level 1 etc**: Here you can set styles for the different levels.
 To add style for an additional level, click ADD STYLE.
 See below for available Style settings.

-The rest of the settings are the same as in the Mega Manu block, see: :doc:`The Mega Menu block </blocks/mega-menu/index>`
+The rest of the settings are the same as in the Mega Menu block, see: :doc:`The Mega Menu block </blocks/mega-menu/index>`

 These are the Style settings available for a level: